 Later in his career, he turned to hand-crafted multi-panel paintings exhibiting in many solo and group exhibitions throughout the United States, Europe, and Asia.

 Over time, his work has moved beyond formal minimalism toward more subjective and sensual work that seeks to visually convey moments of perception and insight, along with allusions to nature and his heritage, including impressions of Hawaii and his childhood teachings in Buddhism.

-Yasuda has received a National Endowment to the Arts award, The John Hay Whitney Grant,a purchase award from the American Academy of Arts and Letters, and has work is in the collections of The Library of Congress, Washington, D.C.; The Brooklyn Museum, New York; Wadsworth Athenaeum, Hartford, Connecticut; The McNay Museum, San Antonio Texas, The Bass Museum, Miami Florida; Carnegie Institute, Pittsburg, Pennsylvania; and others.
+Yasuda has received a National Endowment for the Arts award, The John Hay Whitney Grant, two purchase awards from the American Academy of Arts and Letters.
+His work is in many private and public collections including The Library of Congress, Washington, DC; The Brooklyn Museum, New York; Wadsworth Athenaeum, Hartford, Connecticut; The McNay Museum, San Antonio, Texas; The Bass Museum, Miami, Florida; Carnegie Institute, Pittsburg, Pennsylvania; The Virginia Museum of Fine Arts, Richmond, VA; and others.